Home Consular services Birth in Japan

 Note: Do not request juri shomeisho.
 This short version is not enough!

-- A translation of the birth certificate drawn up by a sworn translator: A list of sworn translators in Belgium is available at the Court of First Instance in Belgium.
+3. Have the document translated by a sworn translator: A list of sworn translators in Belgium is available at the Court of First Instance in Belgium.
 You can also find a list here

 - Careful!
 Check whether the names and dates have all been correctly translated

-- Completely filled out registration form for the newborn child (Dutch or French form)
+4. Fill out the registration form for the newborn child (Dutch or French form)

 The parent registered in the consular registers of the Belgian Embassy in Tokyo must then take the following steps:

-- A) First of all, send all original documents by post to the Embassy together with a self-addressed envelope (expact 520, available at any post office).
-As soon as the Embassy has received and verified all the original documents, the child will be registered in the registers of this item and a new national register number will be created.
-Afterwards you can, if desired, apply for a passport and / or a Kids-ID for the child.
+- First, send all original documents by post to the Embassy together with a self-addressed Letter Pack Plus (520 JPY), available at any post office.
+As soon as the Embassy has received and verified all the original documents, the child will be registered in the registers of this post, and a new national register number will be created.
+Then, you can apply for a passport and/or a Kids-ID for the child if you desire.

-The original documents will be returned to you by registered letter.
-You can then use these documents to have the birth certificate transferred in the registers of civil state.
+- The original documents will be returned to you by registered mail.
+You can then use these documents to have the birth certificate transferred to the registers of civil status.

 The parent registered in a Belgian municipality must take the following steps:

-- B) Send a copy of all documents to the Embassy and hand over the original documents to the municipality of your domicile in Belgium.
-On the basis of these documents they will register your child in the registers of your municipality.
+- Send a copy of all documents to the Embassy and hand over the original documents to the municipality of your domicile in Belgium.
+On the basis of these documents, they will register your child in the registers of your municipality.

-Please note: it is not possible to apply for a passport for the child in the Embassy if it is not registered in the consular registers of the postal service.
-In this case you can only obtain a passport in Belgium.
+Please note: it is not possible to apply for a passport for the child at the Embassy if the child is not registered in the consular registers of the post.
+In this case, you can only obtain a passport in Belgium.

-It is strongly recommended to the Belgian parent to transcribe the birth certificate in the registry of civil status in the municipality of last residence in Belgium.
+It is strongly recommended that the Belgian parent transcribe the birth certificate in the registry of civil status in the municipality of their last residence in Belgium.

-Validity of the marriage certificate with apostille and translation by transfer can be a maximum of 6 months.
+The validity of the birth certificate with apostille and translation for transcription is maximum 6 months.